Brain injury is caused by rotational acceleration.

 “cycle helmets were turning what would have been focal head injuries, perhaps with an associated skull fracture, into much more debilitating global head injuries”

 It is easy to take things for granted, and to assume that a device labeled a “helmet” can only protect, and cannot make things worse.
-It may be preferable to ride carefully though rather than to rely on a flawed device.
-The tendency of helmets to increase rotational acceleration and serious brain injury is a serious flaw in their design.

 “”Having read all the material, I think I would fall down on your side of the ledger …